martinfleis/phd-thesis/source/20_appendix_7.md

 Sectional diagrams show the distribution of measured values along the longitudinal section through the whole case study.
 Diagrams were generated every 1km and individually assessed to understand the effect of a different number of steps on the distribution.
 The overall aim is to use that number of steps which illustrate the tendency within the local area but in too smooth to disable identification of boundaries between areas of different characters.
 Based on the visual assessment of sectional diagrams, three topological steps are the closest option to the goal mentioned above.
 Figures \ref{fig:sect_full} and \ref{fig:sect_det} below illustrate one such diagram and its detail.

-Note: Please refer to the electronical version of the thesis for a better clarity.
+Note: Please refer to the PDF version of the thesis for a better clarity.
 Sectional diagrams are not optimised for print.

 ![Full sectional diagrams illustrating spatial distribution of selected values (IQM of area, ID Theil index of area, IQR of area, adjacency).](source/figures/a7/sect_full.pdf "Full sectional diagrams illustrating spatial distribution of selected values."){#fig:sect_full width=100%}